 Credit or debit card with embedded RFID chip that contains account and other identifying information and can communicate with EMV-compliant point-of-sale (POS) devices.

-The process of sending a batch of transactions for settlement.
+The process of sending a group of transactions for settlement.

 The three or four digit security code printed on the back of credit and debit cards that is typically required in card-not-present transactions to confirm that the customer is in posession of the physical credit card being used.